googleworkspace/python-samples/docs/mail-merge/README.md

 ## Description

-Before getting started, create a new project (or reuse an existing one) at <https://console.developers.google.com> with Google Drive and Docs APIs enabled.
+Before getting started, create a new project (or reuse an existing one) at <https://console.developers.google.com> with Google Drive, Sheets, and Docs APIs enabled.
 (See the videos listed below if you're new to Google APIs.)
 Then install the Google APIs Client Library for Python if you haven't already: `pip{,3} install -U google-api-python-client`

 This sample app requires you to [create a new Google Docs file](https://docs.google.com).
 Choose the template you wish to use, but we suggest using Letter/Spearmint to keep things simple.
 Replace the contact information in the Doc with template variables that we can merge with desired data.